Marie de’ Medici, Queen of France

 The Coronation of Queen Marie, painted by Rubens. source: Wikipedia

-Marie was strongly influenced by Concini and her other Italian advisors, and many of her policies were in sharp contrast to those of her late husband.
+Marie was influenced by Concini and her other Italian advisors, and many of her policies were in sharp contrast to those of her late husband.
 She promoted a strong alliance with the Spanish monarchy and favored Catholicism over Protestantism.
 To strengthen this bond, she arranged the marriages of her son, King Louis XIII, to Infanta Anna of Spain (known primarily as Anne of Austria), and her eldest daughter, Elisabeth, to the future King Felipe IV of Spain.

 But Marie’s policies and plans did not meet with much support amongst the nobility and the princes of the blood who began to oppose her Regency.
 Unable to overcome the challenges to her position, Marie was forced into convoking the Estates-General in 1614.
 Along with Concini, Marie counted the Duke of Richelieu (later Cardinal) among her closest advisors.
 Richelieu had risen to power during the Estates-General and by 1616 had been appointed Minister for Foreign Affairs.